nickw/react-cloudinary-img/README.md

 # react-cloudinary-img

-A component to help render a Cloudinary image.
+A React component for rendering Cloudinary images.

 ## Installation